Building consents more than four years old

 During an inspection, it may not be possible to determine compliance with the building code.
 In these circumstances, an independent compliance report from an appropriately qualified Building Consultant would be required.
 Council cannot carry out invasive testing of building elements and is not permitted to design remedial works for potential non compliance.
 Owners may either supply evidence by way of the consultant’s report that the building work complies, or take no further action.
 If seeking a consultant’s report, it must be an investigative report and must make recommendations of remedial works required to demonstrate compliance.
 Council needs to review the report and proposed remedial work.
 Amendments may be made to the original building consent to cover remedial or any new work recommended by the consultant to meet compliance.

 It is recommended that the consultant undertake their own inspections, but must liaise with Council before any remedial works are commenced as a Council Inspector may also wish to be present at some or all of the inspections.
 The consultant must confirm to Council once all works have been completed to their satisfaction.
 A final inspection by the Council is also most likely to be required.

 Please note that any other works which have been undertaken which are not part of the original consent will not be included on the CCC.
 Other ‘non consented works’ are deemed unauthorised and Council would require the owners to apply for a Certificate of Acceptance for these.

-Time taken on the above process is charged at $125.00 per hour.
+Time taken on the above process is charged at an hourly rate.
 Please note that there may be outstanding fees associated with the original building consent.
 If a modification or waiver to the building code is required, there will also be additional charges.
 Refer to building consent fees and charges for more information.

 Due to the variety of work covered it is difficult to estimate the time that this process will take.